What are 3 core motion control techniques that can improve performance?

-Today’s packaging applications place high performance demands on the motion controller.
-In this article we will review three widely used motion control techniques: web tension control, proportional material spacing, and CAM-based synchronized profiling.
+Today’s packaging applications place high-performance demands on the motion controller.
+In this paper, we will review three widely used motion control techniques: web tension control, proportional material spacing, and CAM-based synchronized profiling.
 So, buckle up, grab your pre-packaged bag of munchies, and let's get started!

 The seal of the century — web tension control